TheThomasD/GeeetechA30T/touchscreen/documentation.md

 ## General Information

-The screen has it's own board (see [picture](./Touch%20screen.JPG)) and is labeled as *Smartto\_LCD 3.2 VER2.1 FR4 1.6mm 2019-10-31"*.
+The screen has it's own board (see [picture](./Touch%20screen.JPG)) and is labeled as *"Smartto\_LCD 3.2 VER2.1 FR4 1.6mm 2019-10-31"*.

-The main processor is an ARM chip labeled *STM32F103 VET6*.
+The main processor is an ARM chip labeled *"STM32F103 VET6"*.
 This is the same processor as the main board has.

 The connector labeled as *J2* seems to be a serial connector as it is connected to the main board via that connector.
 There are 4 pins and on the main board the pins are labeled *5V*, *RX*, *TX* and *GND* (see [picture](./Touch%20screen%20connector%20on%20main%20board.JPG)).
 The wires of the cable connecting the two ports are running straight.
 However, the connectors on each side are inverse to each other (see [picture](./Connection%20cable.JPG)).